mother holding baby and a doctor with a stethoscope

 As a main objective of our national technical assistance and support, the ECDHS: Evidence to Impact Center helps advance the delivery of high-quality early childhood development promotion services in pediatric settings.
 This page includes resources that health care providers and early childhood professionals can use to effectively support pediatric settings to advance early childhood developmental health for the families they serve.
 We also include information about our work with the Transforming Pediatrics for Early Childhood (TPEC) program and community health centers.

-We support states and communities in building, enhancing, and sustaining continuous access to a comprehensive ECD continuum of care for all families.
-This continuum includes promotion and prevention, surveillance and screening, care coordination and linkage, and early intervention services.
+We support states and communities in building, enhancing, and sustaining continuous access to a comprehensive continuum of care for all families.
+This continuum includes promotion and prevention, surveillance and screening, care coordination and linkage, and early intervention.

-The continuum is based on the American Academy of Pediatrics (AAP) Bright Futures recommendations, which includes guidance for preventive care screenings, health supervision visits, healthy eating, nutrition, screen time, and other factors that support a child’s development.
+The continuum is based on Bright Futures recommendations, which include guidance for preventive care screenings, health supervision visits, healthy eating, nutrition, screen time, and other factors that support a child’s development.
 The dropdowns below include key strategies for each part of the continuum that pediatric practices can use to help meet the needs of families with young children.

 Key Strategies for Each Part of the Continuum